HanCreation/GenImage-ViteReact/README.md

 ### Cloning the Repository

 1. Clone the repository to your local machine
+2. Open command prompt
+3. Navigate to where ai-image-generator2 folder located using cd command

 ### Installing Dependencies
 2. Install the project dependencies: